mabel-dev/opteryx.dev/docs/contributing/internals/optimization-strategies.md

 - This should be implemented to run after filters (including when pushed into readers)

 ### Predicate Rewriter

+**status** implemented
+**goal** faster implementations
+**description** replace predicates with faster versions

+Some predicates can support complex filtering but are used to perform trivial filtering, where a complex predicate is used to perform a trivial check, replace the check with an simpler function call which is faster.

 - demorgans laws
 - negative filter reduction
+- LIKE to STARTS_WITH, ENDS_WITH, SEARCH
+- Single element IN to equals
+- No wildcard LIKE to equals

+**improvements**
+Identify other functions which have faster versions.

 ### Aggregate Pushdown

 into SQL sources

 ### IN (literal) to JOIN

 ### Use Heap Sort

+**status** implemented
+**goal** reduce memory usage & sort complexity **description** incremental sort

-When performing an ORDER BY and a LIMIT, use a heap sort in batches to avoid loading the entire dataset into memory
+When performing an ORDER BY and a LIMIT, use a heap sort in batches to avoid loading the entire dataset into memory.

+This works by acquiring tuples to sort in batches, sorting the batch, keeping the number of tuples to satisfy the limit and then fetching the next batch.

 ### Use pass-thru LIMIT